 Contingent Liability-The term has two meanings.
 As a budgetary term, it represents variables that cannot be recorded as valid obligations.
 Such variables include (1) outstanding fixed-price contracts containing escalation, price redetermination, or incentive clauses, or (2) contracts authorizing variations on quantities to be delivered, or (3) contracts where allowable interest may become payable by the US Government on contractor claims supported by written appeals pursuant to the "DISPUTES" clause contained in the contract.
 As a proprietary accounting term, it represents an obligation, relating to a past transaction or other event or condition that may arise in consequence, as a future event now deemed possible but not probable.
-When the liability is determined to be possible, but not probable, the potential liability is disclosed as a footnote to the financial statements.
-When the potential liability or a reduction of an asset.
+When the liability is determined to be possible, but not probable, the potential liability becomes probable, it is recorded in the accounts as a current liability or a reduction of an asset.
 The budget definition is the preferred usage.
 (DoD, 2006c, Vol. 15)

 Thus, according to DoD FMR, Volume 2A, Chapter 1, "all termination costs can be financed from the unliquidated obligation on the contract without recourse to reprogramming of funds, supplemental appropriations, or awaiting the appropriation of funds for the succeeding fiscal year's funding increment" (2006c).
-The two exemptions to this are a Special Termination Cost Clause (STCC) and a Statutory Waiver.
+The two exemptions to this are a Special termination Cost Clause (STCC) and a Statutory Waiver.